Cultural materialism (anthropology)

 Cultural materialism is an anthropological research orientation first introduced by Marvin Harris in his 1968 book The Rise of Anthropological Theory, as a theoretical paradigm and research strategy.
 It is said to be the most enduring achievement of that work.
 Harris subsequently developed a full elaboration and defense of the paradigm in his 1979 book Cultural Materialism.
-To Harris social change is dependent of three factors: a society's infrastructure, structure, and superstructure.
+To Harris, social change is dependent on three factors: a society's infrastructure, structure, and superstructure.